 - International students may exempt from submitting TOEFL or IELTS scores under certain circumstances.
 Please check the UW Graduate School Admission website for country-specific information.

 For any questions or if you need additional information please go over the FAQ section of the Admissions page or e-mail the Graduate Program Coordinator, Caitlin Seifert Irland.

 Guidelines for the Personal Statement

 An applicant’s personal statement/reason for graduate study should include a brief statements about your professional goals and a summary of your previous research experiences.
-Please also identify which IGPNS trainers you would be interested in rotating with during your first year.
-This statement provides an opportunity to highlight strengths, and address and inconsistencies or challenges within your application.
+This statement provides an opportunity to highlight strengths, and address any inconsistencies or challenges within your application.
 Personal statements should be one to two pages in length, single-spaced.